Menu Search

 Jazz Artist Competition

 The biennial Jazz Artist Competition is for outstanding jazz flutists.
-Three entrants will be selected to compete as jazz soloists at the 2024 NFA Convention with a rhythm section (provided by the NFA) consisting of piano, bass, and drums.
+Three entrants will be selected to compete as jazz soloists at the 2024 NFA Convention in San Antonio with a rhythm section (provided by the NFA) consisting of piano, bass, and drums.
 Cash prizes of $1,500, $750, and $400 will be awarded to the finalists.

 Competition Requirements*